 The application fee is $75 and $95 for international students.
 We do not participate in PTCAS.

 Select the Physical Therapy DPT program.
 We are part of the Twin Cities campus and the Medical School.
 The proposed term of entry is Summer 2020.

-As part of the DPT application process:
+As part of the application: